The Importance of a Holistic Approach

 Comflexity™

-No, that isn't a misspelling.
-It represents when too much flexibility creates complexity.
+No, that's not a misspelling.
+Comflexity™ represents what happens when too much flexibility creates complexity.

-Commercially available software is architected with powerful configuration capabilities.
+Commercially available software is designed with powerful configuration capabilities.

-• Those capabilities provide many choices for configuring how the software works.
+• These capabilities offer many choices for configuring how the software works.

-• Organizations without well-designed, thought-through business processes and requirements often get stuck trying to decide how best to configure the software, which can be time-consuming and expensive.
+• Organizations without well-designed, thoroughly thought-out business processes and requirements often get stuck trying to decide how best to configure the software, which can be time-consuming and expensive.

-• Tightly integrated enterprise software, such as Enterprise Resource Planning (ERP), together with weak business process discipline, results in configuration decisions unexpectedly impacting other parts of the organization.
+• Tightly integrated enterprise software, such such as Enterprise Resource Planning (ERP), combined with weak business process discipline, can lead to configuration decisions unexpectedly impacting other parts of the organization.

 Lack of Business Process Awareness

 Buying application software is essentially buying a business process.
-Don't buy if you're not willing to commit to the business process and associated integration you're buying.
+If you're not willing to commit to the business process and its associated integration, don't buy the software.

 • Far too many organizations buy software and then heavily customize it to meet their current business process needs.

-• Many of those needs fall into the category of "this is how we've always done it" thinking.
+• Many of these needs stem from "this is how we've always done it" thinking.

-• Those organizations incur high costs to customize the software to fit their existing business process.
-They substantially diminish their ability to stay current with vendors' new software versions and releases based on the extent of their customizations.
+• These organizations incur high costs to customize the software to fit their existing business processes.
+This substantially diminishes their ability to stay current with vendor's new software versions and releases due to the extent of their customizations.

 Transactional Thinking

 Buying, implementing, and sustaining software is a significant and strategic organizational investment.
-Establish a strong partnership with your software vendor.
+You need to establish a strong partnership with your software vendor.

 • Improve the frequency and quality of communication.

-• Focus the relationship on strategic matters of importance to both parties.
+• Focus the relationship on strategic matters important to both parties.

 • Accelerate outcomes by decreasing relationship friction.